arjunrajeev/mlops-assignment/README.md

   - Modular code structure.
   - Experiment tracking with MLflow.
   - Containerization with Docker.
+  - Monitoring with Prometheus and Grafana.
 - **Scalable Deployment**:
   - FastAPI for serving predictions.
   - Docker for portability.
 - **Robust Preprocessing**:
   - Handling of NaNs, Infs, and extreme values.
+- **Retraining**:
+  - `/retrain` endpoint for model retraining on new data.

 ---